luislopez-dev/luislopez-dev/README.md

 * Amazon web services
 * QA automation tasks
 * DNS management
-* Experience working with remote teams.
-* Fluent verbal and written communication in English and Spanish.

 <!--
 **Luis-Rene-Lopez/Luis-Rene-Lopez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.